 - the head is heavy and must sit on the spine in a way that allows the jaw to work properly

-- the relationship of the head to the neck and spine is altered in nearly all patients with TMJ disorder
+- the relationship of the head to the neck, spine, and pelvis is altered in nearly all patients with TMJ disorder

 - Any deviation in the head and spine places excessive strain on the entire musculoskeletal system, including the muscles and joints of the TMJ

 The Feldenkrais Method approach to TMJ treatment assumes that faulty interactions between body parts can cause excessive strain and pain in places remote from the problem.
-For example:
+For example, depending on your habitual posture, your head will either assume a functional, pain free position or it may assume a faulty posture in response to the direction it gets from the spine and pelvis.
+Any faulty head position places the TMJ at risk for pain and wear and tear.